 Curve works on the MasterCard network so can be used wherever Mastercard is accepted – including magnetic strip terminals (still common abroad), chip and PIN, and contactless terminals.

-As well as no foreign usage fees, all foreign transactions carried out on the card will be charged at the MasterCard wholesale rate, plus 1%.
+Furthermore, all foreign transactions carried out on the card will be charged at the MasterCard wholesale rate.

 What about security?